JonathanCrabbe/Dynamask/README.md

    ```

 ### Replicate the MIMIC experiment
 1. MIMIC-III is a private dataset.
-For the following, you need to have You need to have the MIMIC-III database running on
+For the following, you need to have the MIMIC-III database running on
    a local server.
 For more information, please refer to [the official MIMIC-III documentation](https://mimic.mit.edu/iii/gettingstarted/dbsetup/).